vmware/photon/content/en/docs/administration-guide/photon-os-packages/building-a-package-from-a-source-rpm.md

 weight: 5
 ---

 This section describes how to install and build a package on the full version of Photon OS from the package's source RPM.
-Obtain the source RPMs that Photon OS uses from the  Bintray location, [https://bintray.com/vmware/photon](https://bintray.com/vmware/photon)
+Obtain the source RPMs that Photon OS uses from the VMWare Packages repository: [https://packages.vmware.com/photon](https://packages.vmware.com/photon)

 ## Prerequisites